wade-cheng/wade-cheng.github.io/src/blog/ragged-right-centering.typ

   date: "2025-11-14",
 )

-When you set text to align flush against the left margin, you get a ragged right margin.
+#smallcaps[When you set text to align flush against the left margin], you get a ragged right margin.
 This kind of alignment is also called ragged right alignment after the ragged right side.

 This means you have a body with a center mass that isn't the geographic centner of the body.
 Since there's white space created by having a ragged right margin, the center mass of such a paragraph is a bit to the left of the center of the box you would draw around the paragraph.